prycerz/StandUpForUkraineToken/README.md

 The main idea is to create a Token that gives 10% to the special wallet adress on every Token that is bought and give the created idea to the Ukrainian Gouvernment.

+# Description of files

+10%-90% contains code of the function for the special wallet

+TokenBackedByGas contains code of Token itself

+combined cointains both codes together.
+We still need to add sepcial wallet address and checks if the code actually works.

 # Things to be done:

 ## Firstly: